neilcoo/nlib/README.md

 # nlib
-A library of miscellaneous but useful Linux C++ classes (that I, Neil Cooper wrote).
+A freely usable library of miscellaneous but useful Linux C++ classes (that I, Neil Cooper wrote).
 The primary target platform is Linux but it is intended to also work under other Linux-like environments such as Cygwin, WSL and Android (via Termux or similar).